tamaschque/Manim-VoronoiCells/README.md

 # Manim-VoronoiCells

 A simple class that generates a voronoi diagram (voronoi tessellation) around given points.
-(Growing from Circles no implemented)
+(Growing from Circles no implemented).
+For more detailed documentation see the source code.

 <div align="center">
     <img src="showcase.gif" alt="Voronoi Cells Demo" width="200">